(This is a repost from Jan 7, 2013)

 Let’s get real for second.

 Obviously this is a “cool” idea, but how realistic is building a house out of a shipping container?
 Well the average shipping container will cost somewhere between $2000 – $6000 depending on where you live and (ironically) shipping costs.
 Pre-fitting (off-site), installation and finishing is the game changer.
+Also, they are easy to insulate with spray foam insulation that has a High R-value.

 That said, this lady got her “dream home” with a budget of about $150,000 – “My Shipping Container Dream Home” – CNN Money.